tomoleary/dino/applications/hyperelasticity/README.md

 ## 3. Evaluate the trained neural networks

-Once the neural networks are trained, and their weights have been saved, the networks can be evaluated using the following codes, which are also located in `dino_training/`.
+Once the neural networks are trained, and their weights have been saved, the networks can be evaluated using the following codes, which are located in `dino_training/evaluation/`.

+Once in `dino_training/evaluation/`

-`python ...`
+`python evaluation_loop.py -weights_dir ../trained_weights/`

-These scripts will output dictionaries of evaluated accuracies, gradient errors and Jacobian errors to `dino_training/XXXX`
+These scripts will output dictionaries of evaluated accuracies, gradient errors and Jacobian errors to `dino_training/evaluation/postproc/`